AemieJ/watch-wolf-client/README.md

 4. Client side will be up and running on `http://localhost:3000`

+## Chrome Extension
+1. Open chrome and type in `chrome://extensions`
+2. Switch on the developer mode and select on load unpacked
+3. Select the extension folder
+4. For demo, you can move to particular hashtag on the official twitter website and observe the features of the extension

 ## Server-side
-The server side instructions are provided within the folder `api`.
+The server side instructions are provided on a separate repository - `https://github.com/godcrampy/watch-wolf-api`.

 # UI Interface of Watch Wolf